 For a Coverdell, all saving for a specific child needs to be done by that child’s 18th birthday, even if they are still in high school at the time.
 There are also strict (and ever-changing) income guidelines to qualify to save using this vehicle.

-529 plans support and even encourage gifts from friends and family; gifts under $13,000 are exempt to gift tax, so your savings can grow even more quickly.
 The Coverdell limitations do not make it suitable for getting others involved, so you can’t easily accept gifts or allow others to contribute to your child’s education.

 Both the 529 plan and the Coverdell offer tax advantages for your savings; those savings are similar and based on your overall financial outlook.
 The more significant differences between the two plans are more important to the decision-making process than taxes.
 Note that some states have additional tax deductions or credits for college savings plans.